 Am I Eligible for New York Workers’ Compensation Benefits?

-The New York State Workers’ Compensation Board (WCB) says virtually all employers must provide workers’ compensation coverage.
-Of course, there are some exceptions, including:
+The New York State Workers’ Compensation Board (WCB) requires most employers must provide workers’ compensation coverage, except for:

 - Federal employees

 - Members of the clergy

 - Independent contractors

 - Employees who work for religious, charitable or educational institutions